BZoennchen/Pages/_posts/2024-10-30-a-crisis-of-non-communication.md

 Instead, it is a self-contained social process that occurs within and is produced by social systems, with **individuals seen as part of the environment rather than as agents within the system**.
 According to Luhmann, it is a three-part process of three interdependent elements:

-1. Information: The content or **what** of communication, which could be new data, knowledge, or ideas relevant to the system.
+1. **Information**: The content or '**what**' of communication, which could be new data, knowledge, or ideas relevant to the system.
-2. Utterance: The **how** of communication, which includes the form, manner, or medium through which information is expressed.
+2. **Utterance**: The '**how**' of communication, which includes the form, manner, or medium through which information is expressed.
 This could be spoken language, writing, or nonverbal cues, depending on the medium and context.
+E.g. a payment is a communication.
-2. Understanding: The receiver’s interpretation of both the information and the utterance.
+2. **Understanding**: The receiver’s interpretation of both the information and the utterance.
 Understanding is crucial, as it determines whether and how the communication is taken up within the system.
+It is the differentiation between information and utterance.

 For Luhmann, communication only 'happens' if all three elements are present.
 It's not just about sending information; it's about how information is expressed and then understood within a particular context.
 *Communication* is not generated by individuals but by the system thus it is autopoietic, meaning it is self-producing and self-sustaining.